 Useful Terms and Practical Information

 Do note that Maundy Thursday, Good Friday, Easter Sunday and Easter Monday are public holidays – preschools/schools, stores and banks will be closed.
-Many stores are open for limited hours on Wednesday (12th April 2017) and Saturday (15th April 2017).
-‘Sunday’ stores will be open throughout the holiday.
+Many stores are open only for limited hours on Wednesday and Saturday ).
+‘Sunday-open’ stores will be open throughout the holiday.

 Easter is a long holiday, in fact, Norway has the world’s longest Easter holiday.
 The last day for schools and some businesses is the Friday prior to Palm Sunday.
 Monday, Tuesday and Wednesday after Palm Sunday are normal working days (although most preschools and businesses are open for only half the day on Wednesdays) for many but since school-age children are already on holiday, many parents take these days off as well.
 Everything then goes back to normal the Tuesday after Easter.

-However, if you have children in preschool or school/SFO, check if they are open on the 18th April 2017 as some may have planning day (planleggingsdag) on this day so the institutions will be closed.
+However, if you have children in preschool or school/SFO, check if they are open on Easter Tuesday as some may have planning day (planleggingsdag) on this day so the institutions will be closed.
 This varies from municipality to municipality.

 Spring is in the air, new life grows and the sun is back.
 Decorations in the home are changed to those of spring/summer colours.

 The giving of Easter eggs full of chocolate and candy to friends and family is common during this festive season.
 Though Easter is a religious holiday, many do not celebrate it as such.
 Easter is synonymous with vacation in Norway – some people retreat to their cabins, go camping or skiing or travel overseas to other destinations.
-Others opt to stay home in order to avoid the crowds and traffic.
+Others opt to We all have to stay home now. in order to avoid the crowds and traffic.